 To get clarity on what’s most important to you (what motivates you), make time to do this exercise on Values Clarification.

 We all think we’re great listeners.
 “After all, I hear and respond to stuff all day long.”
 Right?
 Phone calls, meetings, kids, co-workers, the boss… True.
 Now test yourself to check if you’re truly listening.
-Ask yourself if you are listening to hear what is being said (and all the experience, thought and emotion behind it) or if you are listening for your next opportunity to say what you’re thinking.
-Most of us, if we’re honest, will admit that we are just waiting for that next opening or pause in the monologue into which we can insert our wisdom or opinion, etc.
+Ask yourself if you are listening to hear what is being said (and all the experience, thought, and emotion behind it) or if you are listening for your next opportunity to say what you’re thinking.
+Most of us, if we’re honest, will admit that we are just waiting for that next opening or pause in the monologue into which we can insert our wisdom or opinion.

 To take listening to a deeper level, practice repeating back to the other person what you heard them say.
-This provides opportunity for you to stop your automated responses (your need to talk and be heard) and for both of you to get clear on what is being communicated.
+This small step provides an opportunity for you to stop your automated responses (your need to talk and be heard) and for both of you to get clear on what is being communicated.